-- complete forms that include biographical information, legal residency, proof of U.S. citizenship or permanent residency or a current two-year grant of Deferred Action for Childhood Arrivals (DACA) from the U.S. Citizenship and Immigration Services at the time of application, and education history - obtain a student identification card - complete a Criminal Background Investigation Consent Form through the American Medical College Application Service (AMCAS) - complete the matriculation and registration process - provide payment of tuition and fees to the Bursar by the end of orientation week
+- complete forms that include biographical information, legal residency, proof of U.S. citizenship or permanent residency or a current two-year grant of Deferred Action for Childhood Arrivals (DACA) from the U.S. Citizenship and Immigration Services at the time of application, and education history - obtain a student identification card - complete a Criminal Background Investigation Consent Form through the American Medical College Application Service (AMCAS) - complete the matriculation and registration process - provide payment of tuition and fees to the Bursar by the due date on e-bill